typelevel/Laika/docs/03-preparing-content/02-navigation.md

 ### Websites

-The next release (version 0.16) will introduce themes and come with a default theme that includes navigation.

-Until then you have to include your own templates that include navigation bars.
-The easiest way is to use the `@:navigationTree` directive described below.
+The default Helium theme provides a main navigation tree in the left sidebar and page navigation on the right out of the box.

+If you include your own templates, either for overriding the Helium templates or when not using a theme at all, you can easily generate custom navigation structures with the `@:navigationTree` directive described below.

 For more details on templating, see [Creating Templates].